 Since the aquaculture ES in the valli da pesca is getting less worthwhile in the last decade, as shown by the data, other activities have started to play a key role.
-Among them, the most important is waterfowls hunting, which also depends on both natural and anthropogenic factors.
+Among them, the most important is waterfowls hunting, which also depends both on natural and anthropogenic factors.
 To say to what extent the great capacity of bird attraction is granted by the valli da pesca environment itself, or whether it is due to management choices, is difficult.
-Indeed, to attract waterfowl and increase hunting opportunities the managers regulate water regimes, construct mild sloping islands, take care of windbreak hedges made of reeds and tamarisks, and often spread millet or grains.
+To attract waterfowl and increase hunting opportunities, indeed, the managers do regulate water regimes, construct mild sloping islands, take care of windbreak hedges made of reeds and tamarisks, and often spread millet or grains.

-362 The management which aims to maximize hunting ES is possibly influencing the capacity and the flow of this ES not only inside, but also outside the boundaries of the valli da pesca.
-Our assessments found that most 363 364 huntable waterfowl censused in the lagoon are reaching for the valli da pesca during their migration, where they rest, feed, and breed as well (at least some species).
-Such evidence is in accordance with other authors, 365 366 who reported about the high importance of the valli da pesca for waterbird populations, whereas the lagoon is 367 losing suitable habitats (Scarton 2017; AFV 2020) Also, the waterfowls hunting flow in the lagoon results 368 strongly related, for timing and catches as well, to the flow happening inside the valli.
-As a comparison, the hunting flow in the lagoon is estimated from 12'635 to 12'770 catches per year and takes place just in proximity 369 370 of the allowed hunting blinds, where the catches have a mean of $4.44 \pm 1.56$ per hectare per year.
-Even if the 371 distribution of this flow is homogeneous in the whole lagoon, the highest values have been detected in the 372 blinds between contiguous valli da pesca, in the North-Eastern and Southern parts of the lagoon.
-Indeed, 373 waterfowl hosted inside the valli da pesca, while moving across different valli da pesca or from a valle da pesca 374 to another place just outside, represent the "stock" on which not only the valli da pesca hunters, but also the "open lagoon" hunters rely.
-375
+364 The management which aims to maximize hunting ES is possibly influencing the capacity and the flow of 365 this ES not only inside, but also outside the boundaries of the valli da pesca.
+Our assessments found that most huntable waterfowl censused in the lagoon are reaching for the valli da pesca during their migration, where 366 they rest, feed, and breed as well (at least some species).
+Such evidence is in accordance with other authors, 367 368 who reported about the high importance of the valli da pesca for waterbird populations, whereas the lagoon is losing suitable habitats (Scarton 2017; AFV 2020).
+Also, the waterfowls hunting flow in the lagoon results 369 370 strongly related, for timing and catches as well, to the flow happening inside the valli.
+As a comparison, the 371 hunting flow in the lagoon is estimated to be in the range from 12'635 to 12'770 catches per year and takes 372 place just in proximity of the allowed hunting blinds, where the catches have a mean of 4.44 ± 1.56 per hectare 373 per year.
+Even if the distribution of this flow is homogeneous in the whole lagoon, the highest values have been 374 detected in the blinds between contiguous valli da pesca, in the North-Eastern as well as in the Southern part of the lagoon.
+Indeed, waterfowl hosted inside the valli da pesca, while moving across different valli da pesca 375 or from a valle da pesca to another place just outside, represent the "stock" which not only the valli da pesca 376 377 hunters, but also the "open lagoon" hunters rely on.

-Another example of driving relationships between different ESs is the substantial contributions of the valli da pesca to the ESs that depend on the consistency of the birds presence.
+Another example of driving relationships between different ESs is the substantial contributions of the valli da pesca to the ESs that depend on the consistency of the birds' presence.
 For example, the management which aims to attract the highest possible number of huntable waterfowls is possibly also dragging the attractiveness for cultural ESs, especially for birdwatching.
 Accordingly, many aquatic birds are attracted into the valli da pesca managed environment and this also can increase the overall capacity, as bird movements between the valli da pesca and the open lagoon create a positive side-effect in increasing attractiveness to birdwatchers, tourists, and hikers even outside the valli da pesca boundaries.